 The actual game part doesn’t have much variance to it — you mostly trial-and-error your way through a checklist of troll-y activities — but it’s appropriately silly, and it ends quickly enough to not run its joke into the ground.

-Available for: Switch, PS4 & PS5, Xbox, PC
+Available for: Switch, PS4 & PS5, Xbox, PC | Length: 14 hours

 Chicory: A Colorful Tale is an open-hearted adventure game set in a world of talking animals, where the wielder of a magic paintbrush is tasked with literally filling the land with color.
 You play as a sprightly dog who becomes that wielder.
 What follows is a cozy adventure in the vein of Zelda, but with a twist: You can use the brush to paint over the environment, at any point, anywhere you want, in various colors and patterns.
 This turns a somewhat familiar game into something of a digital coloring book, one that remembers your markings in time as you go along.
 Chicory is exceedingly gentle and never suggests you’re doing it wrong, so if you want to spend 45 minutes ignoring the story and painting trees purple, you can.
 There are tons of accessibility options on top of that.

 In co-op, player one still controls the pace of progression, but player two gets another brush with all the same abilities.
 On top of giving a second set of hands to deal with the game’s various puzzles and boss encounters, this lets you both create a shared impression on the world, like two kids sharing crayons on a children’s menu.
 The narrative gets heavier than the cutesy art style suggests, exploring themes of self-doubt, impostor syndrome and other struggles that can come with creative work.
 But it’s refreshingly earnest throughout.
-If you’re looking for a warm, caring, but still goofy co-op experience, Chicory is worth a shot.
+If you’re looking for a warm, caring, but still goofy co-op experience, give it a shot.

-Available for: Switch, PS4, Xbox, PC
+Available for: Switch, PS4, Xbox, PC | Length: 35 hours

 Spiritfarer is a management sim not unlike Animal Crossing, but with some light platforming elements.
-Like Chicory, it’s generally relaxed, sincere and low-stakes, but occasionally devastating in the way it puts a friendly face on adult themes.
+Like Chicory, it’s generally relaxed, sincere and low-stakes, yet occasionally devastating in the way it puts a friendly face on adult themes.
 You play as Stella, a young woman who becomes tasked with ferrying freshly deceased souls into the afterlife.
 This mostly involves exploring the seas on a big boat, doing quests and gathering and crafting resources to make passing on more comfortable for the many characters you get to know.
 Player two joins in as Stella’s pet cat, Daffodil, who can’t trigger quests but can help with platforming and management tasks.

 Spiritfarer’s sim elements can sometimes feel monotonous, and the way it addresses death head-on can be sad.
 Yet it stands out for being as much about love and care as sorrow.
 If you and your partner are into management sims and aren’t afraid to shed a tear, there’s beauty to be found here.

-Available for: Switch, PS4 & PS5, Xbox, PC
+Available for: Switch, PS4 & PS5, Xbox, PC | Length: 36 hours

 The Overcooked! games set you and up to three friends as chefs tasked with preparing various meals on a timer.
 In theory, this is as simple as grabbing the right ingredients, preparing them properly, then sending the finished plate off on time.
 But as the orders keep piling up and parts of the levels start to conspire against you, your ability to scramble and communicate under pressure is increasingly put to the test.
 There’s a non-zero chance your partner will call you an “idiot sandwich” by the time you’re done.